mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 To administer group keys, navigate to your Project Settings.
 Click **+Add Group Key** under the *GROUP KEYS* section.

 ### Creating Group Profiles
 It is possible to create a Group profile that is similar to a user profile.
-You must call <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/getGroup:groupID:">getGroup().set()</a> to build a group profile.
+You must call [`getGroup().set()`](https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/getGroup:groupID:) to build a group profile.
 It is important to the `group_key`, `group_id`, and one property so that the profile is not empty.

 ```objc Objective-C
 [[self.mixpanel getGroup:@"Company", groupID:@“Mixpanel”] set:@{@"h": @"yo”}]；